AB-Crafts/linkedIn-Code-Post/EMAIL_SETUP.md

 ## Step 2: Add and Verify Your Domain

-For production email sending, you need to verify your domain:
+For production email sending, you need to verify your domain: (Note: You **cannot** verify free subdomains like `pushtopost.netlify.app` or `verce.app`.
+You must own a custom domain like `pushtopost.com`).

 1. In Resend dashboard, go to **Domains**
 2. Click **Add Domain**